 Our current work

-• public transport and accessibility for young people with SEND - we are in talks with LCC transport and have visited Young People’s Learning Provision (SEND post-16) to gain views and experiences on transport.
-We also work with the independent travel training team, and look at the literature they share with young people with SEND
+- public transport and accessibility for young people with SEND - we are working with LCC transport.
+Within that team. we also work with the independent travel training team, and look at the literature they share with young people with SEND

-• bullying in schools (SEND related) - contact is being made with a range of schools about getting involved in order to seek insight and gain students’ views and experiences, hopefully making a school based resource to support key messages.
+- bullying in schools (SEND related)- we have accessed schools and got involved to seek insight and gain students’ views and experiences, hopefully making a workshop to deliver to education providers.

 Award winning training